-"RiverStories", the first corridor management plan created in 2001, was the product of two planning efforts.
-The first effort focused on the central portion of the byway; that planning work occurred during 1998 and 1999.
-The second planning process extended from early 2000 to early 2001 and concentrated on the western and eastern end of the byway.
-Those two efforts were woven into this comprehensive corridor management plan.
+"RiverStories", the first Corridor Management Plan (CMP) created in 2001, was the product of two planning efforts.
+The first effort focused on the central portion of the Byway; that planning work occurred during 1998 and 1999.
+The second planning process extended from early 2000 to early 2001 and concentrated on the western and eastern end of the Byway.
+Those two efforts were woven into this comprehensive CMP.

 During the 1998-1999 planning work, there were two byway groups involved.
 The first was a Scenic Byway Partnership Group which focused on the preparation of the Phase 1 plan.
-The Alliance served in a broader advisory role during that effort.
+The Byway Alliance served in a broader advisory role during that effort.
 After the first phase of planning, the Alliance and Partnership merged to be the one Byway Alliance organization which guided the preparation of the Phase 2 plan.